 Tenants that have been convicted of a crime have a harder time when it comes to housing.
 Understandably, you’re probably concerned that a tenant with a criminal history could be a danger to the community.
 However, do remember that it depends on the type of crime.
 Know your state’s laws, as you may not be able to reject a tenant just because they’ve been convicted of a minor crime.
 Do your homework (or ask your property manager) if you don’t want to end up in court for a discrimination lawsuit.

 Your real estate investment deserves to be occupied by the best tenants.
 You’ll likely end up renting it out to someone you don’t know, so the least you can do is to make sure that they’re responsible and able to make their monthly payments.
-Keep an eye out for the red flags so you can steer clear of risky renters.
-Better yet, leave it to the property managers at Luxury Property Care.
+Hopefully, you know the answer to the question; what do landlords look for in tenants?
+If you feel trouble, better yet, leave it to the property managers at Luxury Property Care.
 We’ll find you the perfect tenant for your South Florida property.